HTTP Request — Make HTTP requests to external APIs

 HandleTypeDescription

-bodyanyThe request body.
+bodyanyRequest body content.
 Connect an upstream output to send data as the request payload.
+Optional — only used for POST, PUT, PATCH, and other methods that send a body.

 Output